Our Mission & Vision

 For Hawk Hill kids this looks like:

-• Kids are collaborating and learning to work through conflict, disagreement, etc. - as are facilitators and parents.
+Kids are collaborating, communicating and learning to work through conflict, disagreement, etc. - as are facilitators and parents.

 Our Programs

-We operate an activity and learning center four days a week for homeschool and unschool kids ages 6 -12.
+We operate an activity and learning center three days a week for homeschool and unschool kids ages 5 -12.
 Kids engage in self-directed activities both inside and outside, and take part in offerings made by staff, other adults or kids.
-Kids attend one, two, three or four days a week (Mon-Thurs), 9:30 am to 3:30 pm.
+Kids attend one, two, or three days a week (Mon-Wed), 9:30 am to 3:30 pm.

-We are planning to launch a program for ages 12 - 16 sometime this year.
-The program is a combination of offerings driven by the skills and passions of the facilitators and the interests of the teens, self-directed activities, and coaching/mentoring to help teens identify areas of interest and opportunities (classes, internships, etc) to develop in those areas.
+We launched a program for ages 12 - 17 in January 2025.
+The program is a combination of offerings driven by the interests of the teens, self-directed activities, and coaching/mentoring to help teens identify areas of interest and opportunities (classes, internships, etc.) to develop in those areas.
+For those interested, there also is an opportunity to play a leadership role as a junior facilitator with the younger kids.

 For Adults